munshkr/geoproc/README.md

-# eoproc
+# geoproc

-An extensible open source toolkit for processing geospatial imagery with ease
+An open source toolkit for processing geospatial imagery with ease

 ## Development